-The 2004 Statement on Academic Freedom, Responsibility and Tenure (as amended from the 1996 Statement) defines resident contract faculty (I.D.1.a) as individuals on renewable contracts of one to three years with the option to renew the contract an indefinite number of times at the mutual agreement of the faculty member and the University.
+The 1996 Statement on Academic Freedom, Responsibility and Tenure as amended on May 12, 2004 defines resident contract faculty (I.D.1.a) as individuals on renewable contracts of one, two, three or five years with the option to renew the contract an indefinite number of times at the mutual agreement of the faculty member and the University.
 These faculty may be full- or part-time IXI.A), and are governed by procedures described in Section XI of the 1996 Statement.